brucemack/w1tkz/mtr2000/README.md

 to the old UHF configuration since both the orange and green wires were tied to the same COS output on the old UHF radio.

+## Testing Notes from 22-Nov-2025

+During a visit to install the SDRC we did some more testing.

+Looking at the DB25 connector that plugs into the repeater
+controller:
+* The **Radio 1 COS** pin (pin #3) tested Hi-Z when the UHF receiver was detecting carrier and tested 512 ohms when no carrier was detected.
+* The **Radio 1 CTCSS** pin (pin #6) didn't appear to be connected to anything.

 ## Open Issues to Work On (As of 15-March-2025)

 * The UHF output does not include a PL tone.
 The reason for this